Shoulder Injury Exercises 101: Shoulder Tendonitis Exercises To Avoid & Rotator Cuff Exercises To Avoid

-Should pain is one of the most common reasons why people seek care from a doctor.
-People might not realize it but they constantly use their shoulders for numerous activities.
+Most people don't realize how often they use their shoulders for numerous activities.
 Whether it is brushing the hair, putting on a shirt, throwing a ball, or even writing a letter, the shoulder plays a crucial role.
-Therefore, when someone develops shoulder tendinitis, this can be an extremely debilitating injury.
-It could take a while for someone to recover from shoulder tendinitis.
-Furthermore, there are a few important points that everyone needs to keep in mind.
+Therefore, when someone develops shoulder pain due to tendinitis or a rotator cuff injury, it can be extremely debilitating.

-The shoulder plays a role in numerous daily activities.
 Shoulder tendonitis develops when the muscles of the rotator cuff become inflamed.
 Shoulder tendonitis could also develop if the biceps tendon that connects to the rotator cuff becomes inflamed.
-Like other injuries, shoulder tendonitis can range in its severity from relatively mild to extremely severe.
+Like other shoulder injuries, shoulder tendonitis can range in its severity from relatively mild to extremely severe.
 Some of the symptoms that people might notice that indicate they have tendonitis include:

 - Swelling or redness of the shoulder